sarahciston/codingcare/posts/guide.md

 >>"Situated Computation is an approach to computational design that grounds technologies in the social world by acknowledging the historical, cultural, and material contexts of designing and making.
 It acknowledges and responds to a setting’s social and technological infrastructures, and refuses to remain ignorant of economic and political structures that shape it."
 >(Dr. Vernelle A. A. Noel)

 Another way we think about context is to not dismiss ideas before they get off the ground.
 We stay excited by the impossibly large tasks and the incredibly small ones, knowing everything is connected.
-Knowing how way leads on to way, the tiny tangents always bring us back to the big issues, and the impossible pataphysical pursuits have a way of revealing practical applications when pursued.
+Knowing how 'way leads on to way', the tiny tangents always bring us back to the big issues, and the impossible pataphysical pursuits have a way of revealing practical applications when pursued.

+### we address difference and power

+Aligned in our interest in coding, we see our many differences as strengths and opportunities to learn from one another.
+We are committed to interdisciplinary, intersectional, iterative making.
+We make sure this is embedded in and extends beyond our own work, through our gatherings [...] [by including workshops and group research that focuses on algorithmic bias and other issues in computation that affect bodies in relationship to technology unequally.]

+### we adjust for what's needed

+### we value many forms [& tools]
+[craft] [zines]

+>"Writing elegant code requires all of the same components as crafting.
+There is absolutely skill, sophisticated technique, and technical knowledge required to be successful in the field.
+In both cases, we are using our hands and our brains to create something for others to enjoy.
+When thinking about code as a craft, we can look to the crafting community for ways to improve our industry."
+(Mercedes Bernard, @CrochetCodeCraft)

+>"Newsletters were a kind of connective tissue that made readers aware of the larger information infrastructure lesbian feminists were building. [...] the network idea animated the newsletter’s communicative functions (35) [...] a lesbian-feminist mode of network t ing animates small-scale newsletters that draw on the language and practice of networking.
+These newsletters were published between the early 1970s and the mid 1990s," (36)(McKinney-Information Activism)

+### the right tool for the job

+Sometimes we have to build it.
+Content is liquid; it will take the form of its container.
+It takes shape based on what the tools used can allow.
+Carefully choose tools and forms that share the values you want your work to embody.

+It takes shape within the limits of the affordances of one's tools. [rephrase] The capacities of the tools we choose set limits for our capacities to create.
+If I choose a saw, I may be able to build a birdhouse but won't be able to write an essay.

-## 6. we dream impossibly big *and* impressively tiny, too.
+## 6. dream impossibly big *and* impressively tiny, too.

 [...]
 When it doesn't exist, we build it!
 We make it from other tools we scrap for parts.
 We break it to learn how it works, and why.